A Dog shedding short hair is never a pleasant experience. Your house will be full of hair which can be embarrassing.

-Once you have identified the reason why your dog is shedding short hair, you will then be able to top it.
-There are several ways you can stop a dog from shedding hair that is not related to serious illnesses.
-We are going to explore both processed products as well as home remedies for shedding.
+Once you have identified why your dog is shedding short hair, you will be able to top it.
+There are several ways to stop a dog from shedding hair unrelated to severe illnesses.

 Prevent fleas and Ticks

-As we have discussed above, fleas are quite a major reason for shedding short hair in dogs.
+As we have discussed above, fleas are quite a significant reason for shedding short hair in dogs.
 Once you notice fleas or ticks on your dog, you should address that problem promptly.

 To check whether your dog has fleas, you may stand him on a white towel before brushing him with a flea comb.
 If at all he has fleas, it is likely that they are going to drop on the towel.

 Some of these oils, however, may irritate your dog’s skin if he has open wounds.
-It is also important to let your dog sniff the oil before applying it to his body.
+It is also necessary to let your dog sniff the oil before applying it to his body.

-Use the right shampoo
+Use the right shampoo.

 It is advisable to refrain from changing your dog’s shampoo.
-However, if your dog already suffered a shampoo allergy, it is best to stop using it immediately.
+However, if your dog has already suffered a shampoo allergy, it is best to stop using it immediately.

 It is advisable to go for a more natural shampoo.